childcaremap/NYCdaycare/README.md

 3. python scrapy should work, schmiani is working on this approach

 Cleaning Data:

+No need to run removeDuplicates.py anymore, because the scrape script now saves to a DB and upon saving a check for duplication is made.

 Licenses are issued for 0-2 years or 2-5 years, therefore many child care centers are listed twice.
 Python cleaning script "removeDuplicates.py" removes all addresses that are listed twice, saves new .csv file with "clean_" prefix.
 Some child care centers use different addresses nearby, they are still represented twice.
 Some encoding issues in service names such as single and double quotes not converting properly still present.